dabingcheerup/Notebook/research/a-comprehensive-survey-of-graph-embedding.md

 A heterogeneous graph Ghete = (V, E) is a graph in which |Tv| > 1 and/or |Te| > 1

 Definition 4.
 A knowledge graph Gknow = (V, E) is a directed graph whose nodes are entities and edges are subject-property-object triple facts h, t ∈ V are entities and r ∈ E is the relation. call < h, r, t > a knowledge graph triplet

 Note that the entities and relations in a knowledge graph are usually of different types [14], [15].
 Hence, knowledge graph can be viewed as _an instance of the heterogeneous graph_.

 Definition 5.
-The first-order proximity between node vi and node vj is the weight of the edge eij , i.e., Ai,j .
+The first-order proximity（edge weight sij） between node vi and node vj is the weight of the edge eij , i.e., Ai,j .

+    -The edge weight sij is generally treated as a measure of similarity between the nodes vi and vj.
+The higher the edge weight, the more similar the two nodes are expected to be.

 The second-order proximity compares the similarity of the nodes’ neighbourhood structures.
-The more similar two nodes’ neighbourhoods are, the larger the second-order proximity value between them
+The more similar two nodes’ neighbourhoods are,the larger the second-order proximity value between them.
+    -Let si = [si1, · · · , sin] denote the first-order proximity between vi and other nodes.
+Then, second-order proximity between vi and vj is determined by the similarity of si and sj.

 ####Probelm setting
 problem setting consists of